Multi-Particle Diffusion Limited Aggregation: Encapsulation of competing first passage percolation

-We defer the proof of the proposition above to Appendix~\ref{sec:HPproof}.
+In particular, when $F$ occurs, within time $T$, $\xi^1$ encapsulates $\xi^2$ inside $\ball{R}$. \end{proposition} We defer the proof of the proposition above to Appendix~\ref{sec:HPproof}.
 The proof will follow along the lines of~\cite[Proposition~2.2]{HP2000}, but we need to perform some steps with more care, as we need to obtain bounds on the probability that $F$ occurs, to establish bounds on $R$ and $T$, to derive that $F$ is increasing with respect to $\eta^2$ and decreasing with respect to $\zeta^1$, and to obtain the measurability constraints on $F$.

+We will need to apply the above proposition in a more complex setting.
+For this, it is important to keep in mind the process \fpphe{} defined in Section~\ref{sec:intro}, where a cluster of type~2 starts spreading from each type~2 seed when that seed is activated, and type~2 seeds are initially distributed in $\mathbb{Z}^d$ as a product measure.
+We will apply the encapsulation procedure of Proposition~\ref{pro:encapsulate} for each different cluster of type~2 growing out of its seed.
+This means that we will apply Proposition~\ref{pro:encapsulate} at several scales (that is, with different values of $r$) and at several places of $\mathbb{Z}^d$.
+The encapsulation happening in one place may end up interfering in the spread of type~1 and type~2 in the other places.

+In order to have a version of Proposition~\ref{pro:encapsulate} that can handle this situation, we will focus in one such encapsulation.
+For that encapsulation, we represent type~1 as $\xi^1$, and assume that $\xi^1(0)$ contains at least one vertex from $\bddo\ball{\alpha r}$.
+For the cluster of type 2 whose encapsulation we are considering, we let it start from $\xi^2(0)\subseteq \ball{r}$.
+Here $\xi^2$ will only represent the cluster of type~2 that spreads from $\xi^2(0)$.
+For the other clusters of type~2, we will not refer to them as $\xi^2$ but simply as type~2.